ChengHsiangLu/Myofibroblast/README.md

 ```

-You can sort this sheet with PC1, PC2, and so on to see the corelation between the treatment and the expression level in each gene.
+You can sort this sheet with PC1, PC2, and so on to see the correlation between the experimental factors and the expression level of each gene, which allows a quick identification of genes and gene classes more associated with the dominant sources of gene expression variability in this experiment.

 ![](/Pics/spreadsheet.png)